peijin94/SunRay/README.md

 The algorithm of anisotropic scattering is reproduced from the code mentioned in [Kontar et. al. ApJ 2019]

 The major computational part is done with the help of PyTorch, which is known as an excellent machine learning framework, but also a powerful tool for numerical computation, the computaion can be done with either CPU or GPU.
-Also the best feature is the **autodiff**, with carried out all the differential works in the computaion.
+Also the best feature is the **autodiff**, which carried out most of the differential works in the computaion.

 ## Variables